Bonnet ZIL-131: history and search for the ideal

 26 November 2019 09: 33

-Alas, the extremely weak engine industry was the Achilles heel of the USSR automotive industry.
-It was the lack of normal engines that led to the lack of competitiveness of our equipment as a whole ..
-I wonder what kind of damage did the inefficient engine technology on the scale of the whole country bring.
-High fuel consumption is only one of the factors, low reliability, and with this downtime and repair costs leading to failure to fulfill certain tasks, all this was a powerful brake on the development of the state ..
-For some reason, we did not spare money on an aircraft engine, rocket, nuclear technology, but car engines were not considered something important and especially of a small displacement which led to a serious lag and this is happening to this day ..
+Unfortunately, the extremely weak engine-building industry was the Achilles heel of the USSR automobile industry.
+It was the lack of normal engines that led to the lack of competitiveness of our equipment as a whole.
+I wonder what damage was caused to the development of the USSR by inefficient engines on equipment throughout the country?
+High fuel consumption is only one of the factors, low reliability, and with it downtime and repair costs leading to failure to complete certain tasks, all this was a powerful brake on the development of the state.
+For some reason, we did not spare money on aircraft engines, rocket, nuclear technologies, but automobile engines were not considered something important, especially small-capacity ones, which led to a serious lag and this is happening to this day.

 1. +4